bsdimp/freebsd-git-docs/doc-cvt.md

 ### Time to push changes upstream

-Note: Git transition is still in beta, so your changes won't go into the Subversion repo and will be lost if you do this before the cutover.
+The below commands merge the 'working' branch into main line and push them upstream.
+It's important that you curate your changes to be just like you want them in the FreeBSD doc repo before doing this.
 ```
 % git checkout main
 % git merge --ff-only working
 % git push
 ```
-The above commands merge the 'working' tree into main line and push them upstream.
-It's important that you curate your changes to be just like you want them in the FreeBSD doc repo before doing this.

 ### Finding the Subversion Revision